James Harrington (author)

-James Harrington (or Harington; 3 January 1611 – 11 September 1677) was an English political theorist of classical republicanism.
-He is best known for his controversial publication The Commonwealth of Oceana (1656).
-This work was an exposition of an ideal constitution, a utopia, designed to facilitate the development of the English republic established after the regicide, the execution of Charles I of England in 1649.
+James Harrington (or Harington; 3 January 1611 – 11 September 1677) was an English political theorist known for his contributions to classical republican thought.
+He is best known for The Commonwealth of Oceana (1656), an exposition of an ideal republican constitution, based on Aristotle's theories of constitutional stability and revolution, conceived as a model for the Commonwealth of England that had emerged following the execution of Charles I of England in 1649.